Home » Long Beach Recycles » Yard Trimmings & Food Scraps » Residential Organics (Green Cart) Collection

 Need Help?

-Request a Change in the Size or Number of Carts: The City offers green carts in three sizes (35‑gal, 65‑gal and 95‑gal) to match service needs.
-Whether composting items at home or relying fully on collection, selecting the best-fit cart can help reduce spills, contamination and costs.
+Request a Change in the Size or Number of Carts: The City offers green carts in three sizes (35‑gal, 65‑gal, and 95‑gal) to match service needs.
+Whether composting items at home or relying fully on collection, selecting the best-fit cart can help reduce spills, contamination, and costs.

 Carts may be exchanged only once every six months.
 If requesting a smaller cart size, one or two random site visits may be conducted within the first month to ensure no overage issues.

-Education resources
+Educational resources

 General Organics Collection Questions